Essential Skills for Call Centre Managers

 Agent Management and Development

 Effective call centre management relies heavily on the performance and well-being of its agents.
 Agents are the company’s frontline representatives, and their interactions with customers can make or break the customer experience.
-This section will discuss the importance of agent management and development in call centre operations.
+Experienced agents play a crucial role in mentoring new hires, sharing best practices, and maintaining high service standards.

 Agent Roles and Responsibilities